 In the Four Corner Model, the Merchant connects to their Acquirer.
 The Acquirer connects through a scheme to the card Issuer of the Cardholder.
 Note that, between the Merchant and the Acquirer, there is usually one more third-party acting as a switch or gateway.

-While apparently very simple, the Model involves several flows between the four components.
+Despite its apparent simplicity, the Model involves several flows between the four components.

 Generally, the Issuer will be different from the Acquirer.
 In such cases, interbank processes are required.
 Interbank processes involve money transfer and compensation between banks.